Münchwilen, Thurgau

 Münchwilen is a municipality and district capital of the district of Münchwilen in the canton of Thurgau in Switzerland.
+It includes the settlements of Mezikon, Oberhofen and St. Margarethen.

 History

 Münchwilen is first mentioned in 1160 as Munchiwillar.
 Oberhofen bei Münchwilen is first mentioned in 1160-70 as Obirhovin.
 Sankt Margarethen is first mentioned in 1275 as Affoltrangen sancte Margarete.
 Hofen-Holzmannshaus is first mentioned in 1244 as Hovin and in 1448 as Holtzmans guot bei Eschlikon.
 Between 1803 and 1950 Münchwilen was an Ortsgemeinde in the municipality of Sirnach.
 In a process that lasted from 1812 until 1824, Münchwilen absorbed the municipality of Mezikon.
 Then, in 1950, the Ortsgemeinden of Münchwilen, Oberhofen and St. Margarethen, against opposition from the rest of the villages in Sirnach, merged to form the independent municipality of Münchwilen.